 - Shop Local on South Congress.

 Vintage shops, used bookstores and unique gift shops abound in this eclectic, funky stretch studded with casual eateries, cafes and bars.
-While you’re here, marvel at the costumes at Lucy in Disguise with Diamonds, shop Mexican folk art and jewelry at Tesoros Trading Company, find your next staple piece at Sunroom and pick up a pair of cowboy boots at Allens Boots.
+While you’re here, marvel at the costumes at Lucy in Disguise with Diamonds, shop Mexican folk art and jewelry at Tesoros Trading Company, find your next staple piece at Parts and Labour and pick up a pair of cowboy boots at Allens Boots.
 Guys won’t want to miss the trendy styles at hot spots like Co-Star and Service Menswear.

 - Relax and Reset at the Spa.